microsoft/Office-Online-Test-Tools-and-Documentation/docs/rest/src/concepts.rst

         ..  include:: /_fragments/access_token_handling_warning.rst

+        **The anonymous access token**

+        WOPI operations always require an access token value.
+However, there are situations where a WOPI host may wish to allow some operations to be anonymously callable.
+To accomodate such cases, the string ``anonymous`` is a reserved access token value in WOPI.
+Both hosts and clients can use this value in cases where an access token is required, but the host does not actually care to verify the token.

+        Using the reserved ``anonymous`` token is always preferred over using random or known-invalid access tokens.
+        This applies to both WOPI hosts and to clients.
+In other words, clients should prefer to use the anonymous token in cases where they do not have a host-issued WOPI access token, and hosts should prefer to use it when returning URLs that are WopiSrc values with appended access tokens (for example, the *ShareUrl* property returned in the :ref:`GetShareUrl` response).

     access_token_ttl
         The access_token_ttl property tells a WOPI client when an access token expires, represented as the number of milliseconds since January 1, 1970 UTC (the date epoch in JavaScript).
 Despite its misleading name,